DaveMon79/Hide-your-digits/README.md

 # Difficulties

-I found this project extremely difficlut with it being the first time i've attempted to use javascript, so difficult i wasn't able to complete it.
+I found the whole project extremely difficult, with it being my first attempt at coding with Javascript.
+Whie there was endless YouTube tutorial videos to refer to, i struggled to find any examples which fit the flow of the code I had already written.

-* Converting information taken in the prompt boxes in to a password
+# Success

+* I was able to write a base code with working prompt boxes which store user information in variables
+* While i'm still a javascript novice, i have far greater undertanding of how it works and what it can do